The Nth Degree (Star Trek: The Next Generation): Cultural references

+When confronted on the holodeck and ordered by Captain Picard to disconnect from the ship's computer, Barclay responds via disembodied voice, "I'm sorry.
+I'm afraid I can't do that".
+This is a reference to a line spoken by Hal 9000 in 2001: A Space Odyssey.

 Reception

+In 2020, Mike Stoklasa of Red Letter Media ranked this episode as his most favourite episode of Star Trek: The Next Generation.

 James Hunt, reviewing for the site Den of Geek!, jovially recaps the plot ("...they meet a giant floating head alien who speaks like he was bussed in from Hercules: The Legendary Journeys.
 Apparently the race in this star system are so lazy that they like to explore by bringing ships to them, so Barclay did exactly what they want.
 The Enterprise crew stick around to share information, and try not to think about the array they failed to repair."), remarks on trivia and passes judgment on the episode:

 Perhaps my favourite thing is that it didn't just go full Flowers For Algernon, which would've been the easy way out of the plot.
 Nope, the Enterprise crew completely loses control of the situation and basically they would've died if the circumstances had been less benevolent.
 In narrative terms it's probably not particularly satisfying for the lead characters to be passive observers to the story's climax, but as a sci-fi nerd I enjoyed the exploration of an idea through to its natural conclusion.

 Keith DeCandido, in his review for Tor.com, gave the episode an 8 out of 10, writing, "It's an excellent episode that works on pretty much every level.
 It's a good sequel to 'Hollow Pursuits,' as it gives Barclay what he always wanted—confidence, creativity, intelligence—but yanks it away from him at the end.
 It provides a wonderfully alien species in the Cytherians, who are in the fine Star Trek tradition of aliens who seem menacing but turn out to be more complicated than that.
 It makes very good use of Cyrano de Bergerac, one of the greatest plays in the history of human theatre...
 Ultimately, what sells it is Dwight Schultz, who gives a superb performance..."